insellab/insellab.github.io/gpcr_tcga_exp.md

 ### **How to use the data below**

 Gene expression in TPM provides an estimate of the relevant abundance of *different genes within the same sample* or set of replicates.
-These data may be used for estimating which GPCR is highest expressed in a given tumor type/subtype and for ranking GPCRs based on magnitude of expression in a tumor type/subtype.
+These data may be used for estimating which GPCR is highest expressed in a given tumor type/subtype and for ranking GPCRs based on magnitude of expression in an individual sample or a specific tumor type/subtype.

 Do not use expression in TPM for differential expression / fold change calculations and avoid using expression in TPM for any between-sample or between-group comparisons.

-Gene expression in CPM will allow comparison of expression of the *same gene across different samples*.
+Gene expression in CPM will allow comparison of expression of the *same gene across different samples and groups*.
 Hence, if comparing expression between groups, performing survival analysis, cluster analysis etc., use the data in CPM.
 Do not use expression in CPM for ranking genes in terms of magnitude of expression.
-To estimate fold changes, use either the [fold-change calculations already provided](https://drive.google.com/open?id=1Fdps90G7j2A3vb24L3ikICADZ-7fIjiC) or re-analyze the data using [raw counts](https://insellab.github.io/counts_files) via edgeR.
+To estimate fold changes, use either the [fold-change calculations already provided](https://drive.google.com/open?id=1Fdps90G7j2A3vb24L3ikICADZ-7fIjiC) or re-analyze the data using the [raw counts](https://insellab.github.io/counts_files) via edgeR.

 <br/><br/>